This list provides a forum for discussion emerging from the ESRC seminar series, Activism, Volunteering and Citizenship.

 This list will be used to make announcements to postgraduate students who are affiliated to the Animal-BSA-Group Sub-list of animal-bsa-group

-Welcome to the BSA Cities and Mobilities mailing list.
-This BSA study group seeks to act as a point of contact and collaboration for those interested in the above themes.
+Welcome to the BSA Cities and Mobilities list.
+This BSA study group list acts as a point of contact and collaboration for those interested in the above themes.
 Please use the list to post relevant news, articles, events and calls for papers.
+You can also Tweet us at @BSACities.
 The group also organises a stream at the BSA Annual conference and your participation in this stream is very much encouraged.
-The convenors of this group are Emma Jackson (firstname.lastname@example.org) and Kirsteen Paton (email@example.com)
+We will also run a programme of events throughout the year.
+The group is convened by Kirsteen Paton firstname.lastname@example.org and Emma Jackson email@example.com please contact us directly if you have ideas or suggestions related to the group.

 Discussion forum for the BSA Environment and Health special interest group.
 This group addresses the interaction between environmental change and human health from a sociological perspective.